webzakimbo/bcome-read-the-docs/docs/source/registry/registry-configuration-file.rst

            └── registry.yml

-The YAML configuration is a simple Hash structure representing an Array of script declarations, each one keyed on a Regular expression intended to match a specific Bcome namespace breadcrumb pattern.
+The YAML configuration is a simple Hash structure representing an Array of script declarations, each one keyed on a Regular expression intended to match a specific Bcome node breadcrumb pattern.

 .. code-block:: yaml